HammerMuseum/hammer-channel/docs/test-plans/fullscreen-on-rotate-173103032.md

 - Go to dev.video.hammer.cogapp.com/videos/236/van-goghs-life-in-provence

-- Rotate the device into landscape mode
+- Enter fullscreen mode in portrait orientation

-- Check that fullscreen mode is enabled
+- Check that landscape orientation is activated

 - Exit fullscreen by using the on-screen controls

+- Check that portrait orientation is activated